 I’m now 20 walks in, and on this section I pass the 200 mile point.
 When I drive up to Cumbria for these walks it’s now taking me a couple of hours, and it feels an accomplishment on those long drives that I’ve already walked all of that journey.
 Further in fact since I’m following the wiggly line of the coast.
 But it’s not really a major milestone when there’s still well over 5000 miles to go.
 This is only the beginning of the beginning of this adventure and there are years to go yet.

 This weekend marks a big change in my logistics as it will be the first time that I stay over in my walking locality.
 Up to now I’ve driven home after each section, but it’s getting to be a big journey now to make, home and back again the following day.
 If I’m walking Saturday and Sunday then just the cost of petrol driving home far exceeds the price of a B&B stopover.
-It would help if I didn’t insist on having a 20 year old car with a 4 litre supercharged engine, but that’s one sacrifice I don’t want to make!
-When I get way up into Scotland even a two-day stopover will seem way too short and expensive, but I’m not really thinking about that at the moment!
+It would help if I didn’t have a 20 year old car with a 4 litre supercharged engine, but that’s staying.
+When I get way up into Scotland even a two-day stopover will seem way too short and expensive.
+I’m not thinking about that at the moment.

 So this walk starts by parking up at Kirkby-on-Furness railway station (pronounced “Kerby” with a silent second ‘k’) and getting the train back to Barrow.
 The station is tiny, and quite attractive.

-The weather looks oppressive, dark grey clouds rolling over the mountains on the other side of the estuary.
+The weather looks oppressive, dark grey clouds roiling over the mountains on the other side of the estuary.
 It looks like I’ll get a soaking at some point today…

 That land over there is where I intend to get to by the end of tomorrow.
 I have to walk 27 miles around this estuary, yet it’s a mere 2 miles or so to Millom from Barrow.
 The tide is going out and the River Duddon seems so small it would surely be easy to wade across, like I did the River Kent?
 I’m seriously tempted, but checking online it seems it is quite dangerous, and you need to get a guide to show you over.
 And where am I going to get a guide this morning in the middle of a Coronavirus pandemic lockdown!
 Oh well.

 The train ride to Barrow is quick and easy.
 I then have a half mile walk back down to the Morrison’s by the docks to get to the start-point, the point where I finished the last walk.
-I walk through the town centre, which is a rare treat for me – mostly I know these coastal towns only by a thin strip next to the sea, I miss a lot of the interesting parts of these towns.
+I walk through the town centre, which is a rare treat for me – mostly I only visit a thin strip next to the sea, and miss a lot of the interesting parts of town.

 Barrow struck me as a miserable place on my last walk.
 Walking through the centre changes my mind a bit.
 It’s still a pretty miserable town, but the people are really friendly.
-It’s a strong working class town, dominated by BAE Systems as the biggest employer by far, and it is very proud of its working class heritage.
+It’s a strong working-class town, dominated by BAE Systems as the biggest employer by far, and it is very proud of its heritage.

 It’s also very proud of perhaps its most famous son, Emlyn Hughes, although he never played for Barrow AFC.